Speak2Erase/fmod-oxide/README.md

 (See [this commit](https://github.com/Speak2Erase/fmod-oxide/tree/a14876da32ce5df5b14673c118f09da6fec17544).)

 # Differences to other crates
-[libfmod](https://github.com/lebedec/libfmod) is automatically generated from the FMOD documentation and is full of mistakes.
-(Wrong parameter types in functions, accepting &str instead of &[u8], etc)
+[libfmod](https://github.com/lebedec/libfmod) is similar to this crate, but its major difference is that it is automatically generated from the FMOD documentation instead of using handwritten bindings like this crate.
-It also does not provide an abstraction over userdata or callbacks.
+Because it's automatically generated, it has a much faster release schedule than this crate will, but the API is closer to the C API.

 [rust-fmod](https://github.com/GuillaumeGomez/rust-fmod) is outdated, has no studio bindings, and has major safety holes (userdata takes an `&'a mut T` and does no type checking, System creation functions are not marked as unsafe, etc)